Conditions of Computer Use - 2023/24

 d) All IT equipment under the University’s care must be maintained in a secure manner in accordance with the General Information Security Policy and Security Manual. .IT support personnel have a particular responsibility in this regard.

 e) All devices connected to the University’s campus wired network must run a currently supported operating system unless an exception is agreed.
 “Currently supported” means within the product lifecycle, i.e. the operating system must have been released, not preview or beta, and still be in receipt of security patches from the software vendor.
 All devices must have up-to-date operating system and application software security patches applied and where feasible anti-virus/anti-malware software installed, irrespective of whether they are owned by the University, or personally owned.
 For University-owned systems, these must be installed and configured according to ITCS recommendations with auto updating enabled and following policies defined in the General Information Security Policy.

 f) Strictly only those authorised to do so7F are to install data or software onto University-owned devices and they must ensure it has been checked for viruses or other malware.
 All installed software must be securely configured according to IITCS recommendations and following policies defined in the General Information Security Policy.
-Where necessary, administrative rights may be granted to permit users to install software on University devices following processes described on the IT Security page on MyUEA.
+Where necessary, administrative rights may be granted to permit users to install software on University devices following processes described on the IT Security pages on the MyUEA.
 Users should not transmit files/data to others, without first checking for viruses or other malware.

 g) ITCS reserves the right to disconnect any computer from the network that is discovered to be infected with malware (e.g. viruses, trojans), that is suspected of being compromised or being involved in activities in breach of these Conditions of Computer Use, or which does not have adequate virus-checking software installed.
 The associated password must be reset on an uninfected machine.
 Once cleaned, the device can be reconnected to the network.